Garden vignettes are a lovely way to add interest and charm to any area, and fragrant herbs make them pretty and functional too.

 This year I had one major goal for the herb garden: to expand it by propagation.
 Some of the herbs were divided; for most of them I took cuttings.

 Now I have a collection of new plants that need homes.

 Rather than just plopping them into another pot or space in the raised bed, I decided to take a few and make something pretty.

 Vignettes are a lovely way to add interest and charm to any area.
 By choosing a few or many elements, similar or varying textures and colors, and varying heights, you can create a specific mood with the materials you choose.

-For this vignette, I wanted to capture the warmth and bounty of summer with a few classic herbs that not only look great together, but are also commonly used in the kitchen together: basil, thyme, and oregano.
+For this vignette, I wanted to capture the warmth and bounty of summer with a few classic herbs that look great in combination.
+They’re also commonly used in the kitchen together:

-The varying heights, leaf size, and shades of these three herbs, as well as the varying pot sizes will add interest and create a beautiful little collection that can add charm to your patio or deck, adorn an area in your garden, or sit beside a sunny kitchen window.
+They varying heights, leaf size, and shades of these three herbs, as well as different pot sizes will add interest and create a beautiful little collection that can add charm to your patio or deck, adorn an area in your garden, or sit beside a sunny kitchen window.

 - about 3 cups pea gravel

 - thyme plant

 Start by putting a little soil in the bottom of each pot.
 Place the oregano plant in the 6″ pot, the basil in the 5″ pot, and the thyme in the 4-1/2″ pot.
 Top the roots with additional soil.